Working With Any Dataset

 panl.type.d=solr.IntPointField

-The only other configuration option for a field is the Panl field name - i.e. panl.name.<lpse_code> - which is a 'nicer' display name for the field.
+The only configuration option for a field is the Panl field name - i.e. panl.name.<lpse_code> - which is a 'nicer' display name for the field.

 Hints/Recommendations: